-- · Add tutorial on working with multi-resolution sky maps. - Add sample code to test whether a sky position is in the 90% credible region. - Add sample code to find the area of the 90% credible region.
+- Add tutorial on working with multi-resolution sky maps. - Add sample code to test whether a sky position is in the 90% credible region. - Add sample code to find the area of the 90% credible region.

-• Describe the two localization formats, the official \.fits.gz HEALPix-in-FITS format and the experimental multi-resolution HEALPix \.multiorder.fits format.
+• Describe the two localization formats, the official .fits.gz HEALPix-in-FITS format and the experimental multi-resolution HEALPix .multiorder.fits format.

-Effective 2019-05-28, the multi-resolution file suffix will be renamed from \.fits to \.multiorder.fits.
-The old \.fits suffix had caused confusion because the multi-resolution format is not the same as the \.fits.gz files without gzip compression.
+Effective 2019-05-28, the multi-resolution file suffix will be renamed from \star .fits to \star .multiorder. fits.
+The old \star .fits suffix had caused confusion because the multi-resolution format is not the same as the \star .fits.gz files without gzip compression.